1992

 (Edge to Life - with friendly permission of © Milla Valta)

-It was strongly different from Hydrology,
+on 13 April.
+Bloodline was markedly different from Hydrology,

-particularly since Alan had taken a complete new direction.
+particularly since Alan had gone in a new direction musically.
+So he worked with

-So he worked with some vocalists like Moby, Toni Halliday and Douglas McCarthy.
+some vocalists like Moby, Toni Halliday and Douglas McCarthy.
+He worked out a

-"The original Bukka recording is virtually acapella - he is actually singing
+Alan: "The original Bukka recording is virtually acapella - he is actually singing

 to an acoustic guitar but the guitar is just about inaudible.
 It therefore